 Researchers have found that even mild depression can interfere with men’s and women’s sexual experiences.
 Depression can contribute to problems with desire, erections and ease of orgasm.
 When people feel depressed, they may more easily allow distracting thoughts to get in the way of their arousal, which can contribute to erectile problems.

 Pre-ejaculate is fluid that comes from a man’s Cowper’s glands, which are small glands inside a man’s body, by his penis.
 This fluid helps to lubricate a man’s urethra.
-There are no sperm in this fluid.
+In the full post, learn more about pre-ejaculate and possible pregnancy risk.

 Last night, I had the opportunity to hear Jessica Valenti, founder of and blogger for Feministing.com, speak about her new book, The Purity Myth: How America’s Obsession with Virginity Is Hurting Young Women, in honor of Women’s History Month.